 An introduction study of the principles and practices of pastoral leadership in the local church.
 An examination of the nature and tasks of Christian leadership, with an emphasis on the multiple roles of pastoral ministry.
-3 semester hrs.

 4602 Comparative Studies in Protestant Church Polity